 Someone needs to understand how all the IT infrastructure ties in with other pieces of the infrastructure.
 It may seem obvious to some that getting phones reestablished would be a high priority.
 But, what good does that do if you do not understand about how that ties in with telecommunications carriers, or if the proper cabling is not installed in a new location?
 It is important to understand dependencies with other systems before deciding how to get a business back on its feet.

 Developing a business continuity plan is crucial these days.
 We live in a world that sees all kinds of threats to business.
 These include natural disasters, but also attacks from hackers and cyber criminals.
-It is important to always be thinking of the worst case scenarios and what it would take to get back up and running if the worst would ever happen.
+It is important to always be thinking of the worst case scenarios and what it would take to get back up and running if the worst would ever happen, this is why we also recommend looking into OpenAir PSA Services so that you can gain real-time insights and increase project profitability.